xiaqq/SDCND/Term1/CarND-Vehicle-Detection-P5/writeup.md

 ![findingcar_slidewindows1.png](./output_images/image1_beforeheatmap.png)
 ![findingcar_slidewindows2.png](./output_images/image4_beforeheatmap.png)
 ---

-### Video Implementation

-####1.
-The final video output

-The video is called project_video_output.mp4 in the same directory of the writeup file.

-####2.
+####3.
 Filtering the false positives and combining overlapping bounding boxes.

-I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
-I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
+A heatmap is created by adding a value 1 to a detected region.
+Several detected region with overlapping windows, we'll have high heat number of that region.
+I make   I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.
+To filtering out the false positive, I set a heatmap threshold to 2 to rule out the region with low heat number, which most likely a false positive detection.

-Here's an example result showing the heatmap from a series of test images, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:
+Here's an example result showing the heatmap from a series of test images and the result of `scipy.ndimage.measurements.label()`.

 ### Here are three test images and their corresponding heatmaps:
 ![test_image1](./test_images/test1.png)